 Master's Theses - How long does it take until I am alerted of my grade and how am I informed?

 If your examination committee is approved before your thesis submission, you can expect your grade approximately a month and a half after you submitted your thesis.
-However, unforeseen circumstances such as unavailablity of an examaner can cause delays.
-When all three examiners have submitted their grades, the AD Office will average the grades and send you a final thesis grade report along with any comments from the examiners.
+However, unforeseen circumstances such as the unavailablity of an examiner can cause delays.
+When all three examiners have submitted their grades, the GCTS Office will average the grades and send you a final thesis grade report along with any comments from the examiners.

 Doctoral Theses - After I have submitted, what happens and when might my defence be?

 Most defences occur 3-4 months after submission, though unforeseen circumstances such as a not-yet-approved committee or the unavailability of an examiner can cause the process to take longer.
 The examination committee has a total of at least two months to read the thesis, so even an exceptionally quickly scheduled defence will be at least two months after the submission date.
-Students will receive correspondence from the AD Office about possible defence dates a little more than a month after submission.
-The AD Office is exclusively responsible for scheduling your defence.
+Students will usually receive correspondence from the GCTS Office about possible defence dates a little more than a month after submission.
+The GCTS Office is exclusively responsible for scheduling your defence.
 You are advised not to make contact with your committee members during this time.
 Once your defence is scheduled, you will be notified by email.
-At that time, you should send the AD Administrator copies of your CV and thesis abstract.
+At that time, you must send the GCTS Administrator copies of your CV and thesis abstract.
 Those materials are made available to the people at the defence, both your committee and visitors.

 Doctoral Theses - What happens on the day of my defence?

 Your defence will have been advertised by way of a poster to the TST member colleges.
-If you would like to invite more people to atttend, you are welcome to.
+If you would like to invite more people to atttend, you are welcome to; please inform the GCTS Office if you expect more than ten guests.
 Defences normally take place in one of TST's boardrooms.
 Unless the external examiner is nearby, she or he will participate by telephone conference call.
 The defence normally takes two hours.
-The chair of the defence will convene the defence and introduce everyone, after which time you and the visitors will be excused from the room for a few minutes while your committee meets in camera.
+The Chair of the defence will convene the defence and introduce everyone, after which time you and the visitors will be excused from the room for a few minutes while your committee meets in camera.
 Then you will be invited back into the room and the examiners will take turns asking questions for about an hour and a half.
 At the end of that session, you will be excused from the room once more, and after a few minutes you will be invited back in and the decision of the committee will be announced.
 There are a variety of possible outcomes.
 Please see the handbook for details.

 As you are approaching your own defence, you may want to sit in on a defence prior in order to see what a defence is like.
-Please speak to the Advanced Degree Administrator to learn about upcoming defences.
+Please contact the GCTS Administrator to learn about upcoming defences.

-What do I do after I have received my results (master's thesis)/after I have defended (doctoral thesis)?
+What do I do after I have received my results (master's thesis) or after I have defended (doctoral thesis)?

 At the master's level, you have an opportunity after you receive your grade to fix typographical errors before producing the final version of your thesis (no substantial changes should be made at this point).
 For information on submitting the final version of your thesis, please see the Thesis Submission & Convocation Information page.